-Industrial conveyors are machines employed by manufacturing companies.
-Their general function is to transport materials or objects from one fixed point to another within a certain space.
 A conveyor’s specific function, however, varies greatly according to the type of materials it is designed to transport.
 For example, some industrial conveyors are powered by electric motors, while others work completely without electricity, and require an operator to keep the system running.
 Furthermore, some systems are portable and may be broken down and reassembled quickly and easily.
 Read More…

 Two types of well-known industrial conveyors are belt conveyors and auger conveyors.
 Belt conveyor systems function using a rubberized belt that is wrapped around a series of rollers, some of which are connected to a motor that turns the rollers.
 After the motor turns the rollers, the rollers move the belt.
 Said belt, which is sometimes replaced with a metal chain belt or a plastic belt, must be tensioned properly in order to make sure it runs smoothly.
 If not, the belt may get caught on one or more components within the system.
 The next common industrial conveyor, the auger conveyor, features a large screw blade or auger that is contained within the system, usually inside a tube.